Hanser Alberto Player Props: White Sox vs. Royals

 Hanser Alberto At The Plate

-- Alberto is batting .270 with three doubles, three home runs and a walk.
+- Alberto has four doubles, three home runs and a walk while hitting .273.

+- Alberto enters this game on a four-game hitting streak.
+Over the course of his last outings, he's hitting .389 with two homers.

-- In six of 14 games this season (42.9%), Alberto has reached safely via hit, and that includes multiple hits twice.
+- In eight of 16 games this year (50.0%), Alberto has reached base via hit, and that includes multiple hits twice.

-- Alberto has driven in a run in four games this season (28.6%), including two games with multiple runs batted in.
+- Alberto has driven home a run in five games this season (31.3%), including more than one RBI in 18.8% of his games and producing three or more of his team's runs on two occasions..

-- He has scored at least one run seven times this season (50.0%), including one multi-run game.
+- In eight of 16 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.